-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design erai ionai.
-N o P es lease provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementing io lentified strategies, and the parties responsible for its operation.
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Financial Accountability that are currently non-

+No · o Ye es D P{i} tease proviae a aetaitea strategy for assuring r inancial Accountability, the specific timeline for implementin Tease provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementin dentified strategies, and the parties responsible for its operation.
+Please provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementing dentified strategies, and the parties responsible for its operation.